Mobile First & Other Insights From an Awesome Lead Gen Campaign

 At its conclusion, the campaign generated high quality leads representing an increase of 18% in the number of leads in the database.

-This was a great achievement for the campaign and the team, and I’d like to share the strategy and results with you.
+This was a great achievement for the campaign and the team, and I’d like to review again the strategy and results with you.

 Step 1: Mark Your Targets

 The first step, of course, was to define our objective, which was lead generation (vs. awareness).
 This was the first time this department was doing proactive lead gen like this – so we didn’t necessarily have a specific number in mind.
 Had we – then, of course, we’d have worked backwards, i.e. - # of SQLs --> conversion rate --> # of MQLs/MAQLs --> marketing mix.

 But, although we didn’t have a particular goal in mind – we did know that what we were interested in was leads.
 So, a highly converting killer asset was critical for the campaign.
 We’ll get to that in a minute.

 Once we defined our main goal, we then honed-in on our target audience and industries, then, the tactics that we believed would maximize lead gen. Namely: